andstepan/headsail-newlib/libgloss/riscv/README.md

 Return true if the file descriptor is a tty (teletype)

 ## _read:
-That one is a bit more complicated: If reading from a file, _read should read the number of bytes specified by len, unless there are not enough bytes left.
+That one is a bit more complicated: If reading from a file, `_read` should read the number of bytes specified by len, unless there are not enough bytes left.
 In that case, it should return as many bytes are left.

-In case we are reading from stdin, there is no clear specification on how it should be done.
+In case we are reading from `stdin`, there is no clear specification on how it should be done.

-Personal understanding: Read from input until \n or \r is encountered or until we have completely popuplated the buffer.
-Append \0 at the end of buffer.
+Personal understanding: Read from input until `\n` or `\r` is encountered or until we have completely popuplated the buffer.
+Append `\0` at the end of buffer.
 Buffer size is usually about 1024 bytes.

 ## _sbrk:
-Tries to increase heap size.
-It will fail on a bare metal context where heap size is pre-determined, so it should never be called.
-Programmer should provide a big enough heap for their program.
+Tries to increase heap size by moving the top of the heap.
+If the heap is preallocated using the linker script, the syscall will always fail.

 # Configuration
 In order to build newlib with libgloss run the following script:

 	../src/configure --target=riscv64-unknown-elf\
 				--prefix=/opt/headsail-newlib/cygwin-newlib/\
 				--disable-newlib-supplied-syscalls\